renspringlea/ryba.ren/index.markdown

 * Sikhism: A Very Short Introduction (Eleanor Nesbitt)
 * Druids: A Very Short Introduction (Barry Cunliffe)
 * Tattoos and Popular Culture: Cultural Representations in Ink (Lee Barron)
-* My Wars Are Laid Away in Books: The Life of Emily Dickinson (Alfred Habegger)
-* The Philosophy of Football (Steffen Borge)
-* The Grasshopper: Games, Life and Utopia (Bernard Suits)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*